 Literally, Abou’s cell was filled with moonlight, making it silvery bright that resembles a white budding lily in its beauty.
 The presence of the angel has made a transformation of the room.

-On a symbolic level, it shows the brightness an angel can bring to one’s life.
-As our author mentions it in his analysis of the poem, it conveys the potential of this encounter between Abou and the angel to bloom into something pure and noble.
+On a symbolic level, it shows the enlightenment an angel can bring to one’s life.
+As our author mentions it in her analysis of the poem, it conveys the potential of this encounter between Abou and the angel to bloom into something pure and noble.